Rukiyav/Rukiyav/README.md

-- 👋 Hi, I’m N.Vaishnavi
+- 👋 Hi, I’m N.Vaishnavi.
-- 👀 I’m interested in Data science
-- 🌱 I’m currently learning Python,data science
+- 🌱 I’m currently learning Python and java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...